Hes-Siemelink/instacli/README.md

 Hi Hes!
 ```

 You can specify the parameters as arguments.
-First let's find out what to pass with the `--help` option:
+Find out what to pass with the `--help` option:

 ```commandline cli
 cli --help greeting.cli
 ```

-Wil print:
+Will print:

 ```output
 Multi-language greeting